 American Financial Group, Inc. and its subsidiaries, including the companies that make up the Great American Insurance Group (collectively, “AFG,” the “Company,” or “we”), believe that strong principles and the highest standards of ethical conduct are critical to our success.
 The AFG Code of Ethics (“Code”) reflects our commitment to ethical conduct.
 It also sets out principles to guide you when you act on behalf of the Company.

-The Code applies to all employees, officers, and directors (“you”).
+All employees, officers, and directors (“you”) are required to be familiar with the Code, comply with its provisions and report any suspected violations as described below under, “Reporting Violations and Non-Retaliation.”
 We expect you to adhere to the highest ethical standards.
 This includes modeling and promoting ethical behavior in your daily behavior, as well as reporting any violations of suspected misconduct.

 No Code or Company policies, however, can cover every legal obligation or ethical situation you may face.
 We, therefore, expect you to use your best judgment, refer to the Code for guidance, and reach out for additional assistance.
 In all instances, you should ask yourself the following questions to help you make the right decision:

 - Does it adhere to the Code and our Company policies?

 - Is it consistent with our core values?

 - Is it consistent with our long-term goals and interests?